 In addition to the pain and swelling you get with Achilles tendinopathy, it worsens with a tear or rupture.
 Moving the ankle or foot will be accompanied by stiffness and worsening pain and walking will be difficult.

-Fortunately, in some cases of Achilles tendon injuries, home treatments could be an adequate temporary solution to ease the pain and swelling.
-We’ll talk about five such treatments in detail.
+Fortunately, in some cases of Achilles tendon injuries, home care management could be an adequate temporary solution to ease the pain and swelling.
+We’ll talk about five such care management in detail.

 The RICE method